Its-mohsinakhan/MUSIC_STORE_DATABASE.SQLPROJECT/README.md

 # MUSIC_STORE_DATABASE.SQLPROJECT
 SQL project to analyze online music store data

-This project is for beginners and will teach you how to analyze the music playlist database.
-You can examine the dataset with SQL and help the store understand its business growth by answering simple questions.
+This project involves designing and implementing a relational database for a music store.
+The database captures key information about customers, products, orders, and inventory, helping the store manage its operations efficiently.
+Using SQL, the project covers database design, table creation, data manipulation, and querying to generate reports on sales, inventory, and customer activities.